-Prior to this offering, there has been no public market for our shares of common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$ per share.
+sto ck. - Prior to this offering, there has been no public market for c our shares of c ommon stock.
+It is currently estimated t that the initial public per share.

-We intend to apply to list our common stock on The Nasdaq Global Market under the symbol "FLYW."
+and \$ We have applied to list our common stock on The Nasdaq Global Market under the symbol "FLYW."